 Facial fat grafting can help restore volume on the cheeks, chin, under-eyes area and lips of the face.

 You must discuss your options with the surgeon during your consultation.
 Although both procedures deliver similar outcomes, fat grafting lasts longer compared to fillers, therefore, decision must be based upon how long you want the results to last.

 Fat is harvested from a donor area with liposuction

 Fat is then injected back to the area to be treated

 The procedure will be a day case procedure.
-Avoid taking any blood thinners at least 2 weeks before your surgery to avoid complications.
+Avoid taking any blood thinners at least two weeks before your surgery to avoid complications.

 Expect some swelling and bruising but it will fade away within a few days, and pain medication can be taken to ease any discomfort.
-However, avoid strenuous activities for at least 2 weeks.
+However, avoid strenuous activities for at least two weeks.

 Soreness and swelling are commonly experienced after the procedure.
 Infection on the incisions may occur but can be avoided.